tomalrussell/nismod_teaching_kit/docs/lecture_13/Lecture_13.2.md

----
-title: Mini-Lecture 13.2 - Projecting future infrastructure networks
+# Mini-Lecture 13.2 - Projecting future infrastructure networks
-keywords:
--   Future infrastructure
--   Infrastructure risk
-authors:
--   Jasper Verschuur
----

 In this lecture, we will look at the different ways to predict future infrastructure developments, including the spatial patterns of